nordic-institute/X-Road-code-samples/COMPONENTS.md

 Functional.

 **Description**:
-PHP/AJAX snippet that parses X-Road version 6 global configuration and returns information about the Security Server of the selected subsystem.
+PHP/AJAX snippet that parses X-Road version 6 global configuration and returns information about the Security Server of the selected subsystem. **N.B.** This tool can be used only if global configuration is accessible from the Internet without restrictions.

 **Developer**:
 Marko Valing